hapostgres/pg_auto_failover/docs/ref/reference.rst

      ``--pgctl`` option defaults to the first ``pg_ctl`` entry found in your `PATH`.

-     The ``--nodename`` option allows setting the hostname that the other nodes of the cluster will use to access to the monitor.
+     The ``--hostname`` option allows setting the hostname that the other nodes of the cluster will use to access to the monitor.
 When not provided, a default value is computed by running the following
      algorithm: